stringsync/stringsync/README.md

-# StringSync
+# stringsync

 [stringsync.com](https://stringsync.com)

-StringSync is a web application that teaches people how to play guitar.
+stringsync is a web application that teaches people how to play guitar.

 ## Getting Started

 ### Prerequisites

-StringSync uses Docker and `docker-compose` to run services locally.
-You will need this if you want to run StringSync locally.
+stringsync uses Docker and `docker-compose` to run services locally.
+You will need this if you want to run stringsync locally.

 - [install Docker](https://docs.docker.com/install/)
 - [install docker-compose](https://docs.docker.com/compose/install/)

-StringSync uses `yarn` as a package management solution.
+stringsync uses `yarn` as a package management solution.
 You will need this if you want to have TypeScript type definitions when updating the codebase.

 - [install yarn](https://yarnpkg.com/lang/en/docs/install/)